 - When to distribute Forms W-2, 1095-C, and 1099-MISC

 It also includes deposit due dates for important payments as well as the dates within which employers may make lawful shortfall deposits.

 Note: The requirement to deposit and pay the employer's share of social security tax can be deferred for the remainder of 2020, as provided in the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 See the COVID-19 Payroll Resource Center for details.

 Printer-friendly Compliance Calendar: 2019 | 2020

 Deposit Social Security, Medicare, and Withheld Income Tax

-Deposit social security, Medicare, and withheld income tax for payments on July 24, 25, and 26 if semi-weekly depositor.
+Deposit social security, Medicare, and withheld income tax for payments in January if monthly depositor.